Probable-Futures/data-engineering/README.md

 Note: `generate-method` param can be "sync" or "async" depending on the function you choose.
 Default is "async".

+## Testing the tilesets

+Refer to the README file inside the [mapbox-tileset-validation](/mapbox-tileset-validation/README.md) folder and read the instructions on how to validate the Mapbox vector tiles against the netCDF files (the original data from Woodwell).

 ## Resources

 - [What the Tile?](https://labs.mapbox.com/what-the-tile/)